smcphill/probable-enigma/README.md

 - Due to time constraints, I've inlined calculator input definitions in TermDeposit, although they belong in Calculator and could be DRYed up
     - it is nice however to have the input definitions defined by the calculator that uses them...
 - Due to time constraints, the calculator inputs are provided in a hash using the same keys as the calculator defines.
 This could be codified more strongly with a specific 'input' type
+- Due to time constraints and my unfamiliarity with Ruby OptionParser, I've brute-forced required argument enforcement